bismus-le-sha/ingredients_scanner/README.md

 ## Overview
 Ingredients Scanner is a cross-platform mobile application designed to scan and interpret the ingredient lists on food labels.
 It enhances readability and assists users in identifying undesirable ingredients.
+An app built with Flutter, implementing Clean Architecture and TDD principles.

 ## Features
 - **Text Recognition**: Utilizes Google ML Kit for text recognition.